qubic-li/client/README.md

 To run the qubic.li Client you need .Net Runtime in Version 6 on all platforms.
 You can get it from: https://dotnet.microsoft.com/en-us/download/dotnet/6.0.

 The runner needs also the VC Redistributable which can be obtained from: https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170

+The CPU where you run the Client must support `AVX2` instructions.

 ## Command Line Arguments vs. Configuration
 You can either start the Client by providing command line arguments or using an [appsettings.json](#customizing) file.